cmusatyalab/openface/README.md

 The following table shows that a distance threshold of `0.3` would distinguish these two people.
 In practice, further experimentation should be done on the distance threshold.
-On our LFW experiments, the best accuracy is 0.71 &plusmn; 0.027, see [accuracies.txt](evaluation/lfw.nn4.v1.epoch-177/accuracies.txt).
+On our LFW experiments, the mean threshold across multiple experiments is 0.71 &plusmn; 0.027, see [accuracies.txt](evaluation/lfw.nn4.v1.epoch-177/accuracies.txt).

 | Image 1 | Image 2 | Distance |